How long do breast implants last?

 So Revision surgery is not uncommon, but despite this, many women successfully maintain their surgery results for many years and even decades.

 Get our FREE Guide to Cosmetic Surgery and Breast Augmentation.
-Or phone (03) 8849 1444 to book for a no-obligation consultation with an expert Breast Augmentation surgeon (a genuine FRACS Specialist Plastic Surgeon) in our Melbourne or Berwick locations.
+Or phone (03) 8849 1444 to book for a no-obligation consultation with a Specialist Plastic Surgeon (FRACS) in our Melbourne or Berwick locations.

 Perfect Cleavage: Breast Augmentation Results Change over Time